Magnus167/jarPhys/README.md

 **For me personally, a tool like this is helpful during exams/quizzes/tests or when trying to lookup material from a vague memory.
 A great advantage is being able to search for questions without worrying about not finding "exact" matches.**
+If you're worried about being penalized for using jarPhys (or similar programs), don't be!
+For open book exams

 At some point, I'll make a complete browser run downloadable app, but for now this is it.
 The name itself is a coinage from the combination Tony Stark's **Jar**vice bot, and **Phy**sics (*the sad hell in which we are united*).